7th County of London Brigade, Royal Field Artillery: 117th (7th London) Field Regiment

-The regiment served with the new 2nd London Division in the UK for the whole war.
+The regiment served with the new 2nd London Division in the United Kingdom for the whole war.
 During the Phoney War period it was stationed to defend London as part of Eastern Command.
 However, after the Dunkirk the poorly-equipped division was sent to South Wales to continue its training under Western Command.
 It was redesignated 47th (London) Division in November 1940.
 117th Field Rgt formed its third battery HQ, 482 Bty, on 21 January 1941, while it was stationed at Tenby in Pembrokeshire, and its '7th Londons' subtitle was authorised on 17 February 1942.

 By May 1941, 47th (L) Division was back in the front line of anti-invasion defences, stationed in West Sussex under IV Corps.
 However, from December 1941, 47th (L) Division was no longer considered part of the field force and was placed on a lower establishment, though it remained in the static defences of the Hampshire and Dorset District.

 When 21st Army Group was formed in July 1943 to prepare for the Allied invasion of Normandy (Operation Overlord), 117th Fd Rgt was assigned to I Corps as a self-propelled field artillery regiment, but it does not seem to have served in this role and remained with 47th (L) Division.

 After D-Day and the draining away of men and units to Normandy, 47th (L) Division was dispersed in August 1944.
 It was reformed as a reserve division with a training and draft finding role in September 1944, when 117th Field Rgt quickly rejoined.
 After 173rd Field Rgt was disbanded in January 1945, two of its batteries joined 117th as holding units: 138 Bty on 23 January and 156 Bty on 12 May.
 117th (7th London) Field Regiment and all five batteries were placed in suspended animation on 23 March 1946.